 Fix You has an incredibly emotive and sorrowful chord progression that does a wonderful job at stirring up one’s emotions.
 With singer Chris Martin’s haunting voice really adding to the tone and vibe of the song.
 The song was also written by Chris to comfort his wife at the time whose father had recently passed away from a heart attack.

-As effective and impactful as the song sounds, from a technical perspective, it’s extremely simple.
-With the primary motif and verse using a simple 4 chord progression of C, Em, Am, and G with an easy strumming pattern which is detailed in the tablature.
-But if you want a slightly more elaborate version the video lesson had some wonderful arpeggiated lines to learn.
+As effective and impactful as the song sounds, it’s extremely simple from a technical perspective.
+With the primary motif and verse using a simple 4-chord progression of C, Em, Am, and G with an easy strumming pattern which is detailed in the tablature.
+If you want a slightly more elaborate version, the video lesson had some wonderful arpeggiated lines to learn.

 Hurt by Johnny Cash